-ISAC is co-counselling with Mississauga Community Legal Services on a judicial review at Federal Court that concerns the jurisdiction of the Social Security Tribunal – Appeal Division when hearing appeals.
+ISAC co-counselled with Mississauga Community Legal Services on a judicial review at Federal Court that concerns the jurisdiction of the Social Security Tribunal – Appeal Division when hearing appeals.

-The case concerns a woman who was granted CPP-Disability Benefits by the Social Security Tribunal.
+The case concerned a woman who was granted CPP-Disability Benefits by the Social Security Tribunal.
 She had multiple health impairments from working as a health care aid.
-The Attorney General asked for leave to appeal the Tribunal’s grant to the Tribunal’s Appeal Division.
+The Attorney General (A.G.) asked for leave to appeal the Tribunal’s grant to the Tribunal’s Appeal Division.

 The Appeal Division granted leave to appeal deciding that only one of three grounds argued by the A.G. had a reasonable chance of success.
 The A.G. then sought judicial review of this decision, arguing that the decision limited the scope of the appeal.

-The case asks whether the Appeal Division has jurisdiction at the appeal to consider all grounds of appeal or whether it is limited to those that were deemed to have a “reasonable chance of success” in the leave decision.
-It also asks whether a judicial review is premature when the A.G. is not seeking a different disposition from the court (the AG was successful in being granted leave to appeal) and when the appeal is ongoing.
+The case asked whether the Appeal Division has jurisdiction at the appeal to consider all grounds of appeal or whether it is limited to those that were deemed to have a “reasonable chance of success” in the leave decision.
+It also asked whether a judicial review is premature when the A.G. is not seeking a different disposition from the court (the A.G. was successful in being granted leave to appeal) and when the appeal is ongoing.